Beloit College Writing Contests

 - Your cover page, in addition to providing the information outlined above, must also include a word count AND a phone number.

 For the White-Howells, Stocking, Hodge, and Academy of American Poets Awards:

-3. Manuscript form: Neatly typed.
-One side of the page only.
-Prose should be double-spaced.
+- Manuscript form: Prose should be double-spaced.
 No more than two stories may be submitted.
-If you submit a work to more than one contest, which is perfectly all right, you may submit copies.
-No more than five poems.
+Prose entries should not exceed 10,000 words.
+No more than five poems may be submitted; each poem should begin on its own page.
 (You may submit 1-5 poems to each contest; you may submit the same or different poems.)

-5. Multiple entries: You must have separate copies for each contest.
+- Multiple entries: You must have separate PDFs for each contest.

 For the Mackey Prize: